renesas/ra-fsp-examples/example_projects/ek_ra6m5/usb_pcdc/usb_pcdc_ek_ra6m5_ep/readme.txt

    5. Follow the instructions displayed in the tera term window.

-2. Hardware and Software Requirements:
+2. Software Requirements:
+	Renesas Flexible Software Package (FSP): Version 5.6.0 e2 studio: Version 2024-10
+	SEGGER J-Link RTT Viewer: Version 7.98g
+	Terminal Console Application: Tera Term or a similar application USB Serial Drivers (included in Windows 10)
+	Windows® 10 operating system

+3. Hardware Requirements:

    Hardware :
 	1) RA board
 	2) Micro USB device cable - 2Nos.
 	3) A PC with at least 2 USB port(1 for debug and 1 for com port)

-	Software:
-	1) Serial Terminal/TeraTerm
-        2) Windows® 10 operating system
-	3) USB Serial Drivers (included in Windows 10)

-3. Hardware settings for the project:
+4. Hardware settings for the project:

 Applicable for EK-RA4M2, EK-RA4M3, EK-RA6M3, EK-RA6M3G, EK-RA6M4 and EK-RA6M5:

 	1. Connect the micro USB end of the micro USB device cable to micro-AB USB  (DEBUG USB) port (J10) of the respective board.
 	2. Connect the other end of this cable to the USB port of the host PC.
-Power LED (LED4) on the board lights up white, indicating that the connected board is powered on.
+Power LED on the board lights up white, indicating that the connected board is powered on.
 	3. Connect the micro USB end of the micro USB device cable to micro-AB USB Full Speed port (J11) of the board.
 Connect the other end of this cable to USB port of the